RRIL97/SocketScreenSharing/Readme.txt

 The client will connect to the server and initate a screen sharing procedure.
 (Only if the server owner accepts it)

-The server is multi-threaded and allows multiple connection streams.
+The server is multi-threaded and allows multiple connections at once.